The Party in Hong Kong's underground

 No mention is made of the Party in the Basic Law, Hong Kong's mini constitution that outlines its freedoms and autonomy and governs its relationship with the rest of China.

-Across university campuses in Hong Kong, the mainland Chinese Students and Scholars Association has been active in organising underground party meetings, according to sources.
+Across university campuses in Hong Kong, the mainland Chinese Students and Scholars Association has been active in organizing underground party meetings, according to sources.

 "I've got mainland students who have flat out told me they are party members, and even that they go to (the) Liaison Office for meetings," one professor said, speaking on condition of anonymity.